Olabisi-1/CAPSTONE_DATA_ANALYSIS_PROJECT2/README.md

 Exploratory Data Analysis  involved the exploring of the Data to answer some questions about the Data such as :

-- What are the subscription types
+- The revenue generate under each subscription types

+- Compare revenue generated in 2022 vs 2023

+- Rate of canceled subscription vs continued subscription

+- Revenue generated under each region

 - To identify the key trends for subscription cancellation